 At the University at Buffalo, excellence—embracing and exhibiting the highest level of quality in research, teaching and service—can be achieved only when diverse perspectives are engaged.
-The office of the Vice Provost for Equity and Inclusion plans, coordinates and monitors UB’s efforts to institutionalize the culture of equity and inclusion university-wide.
+The office of the Vice Provost for Inclusive Excellence plans, coordinates and monitors UB’s efforts to institutionalize the culture of equity and inclusion university-wide.

-The mission of the Office of the Vice Provost for Equity and Inclusion (VPEI) is to promote excellence in all aspects of UB’s operations by facilitating processes that remove barriers to access and advancement on the basis of race, gender identity, sex, sexual orientation, religion, disability, or veteran status for students, faculty and staff.
+The mission of the Office of the Vice Provost for Inclusive Excellence (VPIX) is to promote excellence in all aspects of UB’s operations by facilitating processes that remove barriers to access and advancement on the basis of race, gender identity, sex, sexual orientation, religion, disability, or veteran status for students, faculty and staff.
 Excellence—embracing and exhibiting the highest level of quality in research, teaching and service—can be achieved only when diverse perspectives are engaged.

 Chaired by Athena D. Mutua, professor of law, the Commission examined data, policies and practices on faculty recruitment and career paths.
 The commission was charged with identifying barriers that impede faculty success and making specific recommendations that would lift these barriers so that faculty, “regardless of gender/race/ethnicity, can excel and flourish.”